Camper FAQs

 Home » The Kalsman Experience » Camper FAQs

 This page includes general FAQs – please don’t hesitate to be in touch with us should you have questions that aren’t answered here at campkalsman@urj.org!
-Please note that our Covid-19 Health and Safety protocols are still in formation for this summer; however, URJ Camps will continue to require all staff and campers be up to date per CDC for all eligible Covid vaccinations and boosters.
-You can read our Vaccination Policy here.
+Please note that our Health and Safety protocols are still in formation; however, you can read our updated Vaccination Policy for Year-Round Experiences and Summer 2024.

 Registration & Payment Info